Trev241/meowsic/SPEC.md

 then runs the same underlying pipeline used by the importable API.

-If no meow sample is provided, the GUI may offer to fetch a sample from an approved public resource with compatible license metadata.
+If no meow sample is provided, the dashboard may offer to fetch a sample from an approved public resource with compatible license metadata.

+After rendering, the dashboard must expose the output for in-browser playback and file download.

 ## 4. Public API Requirements